zaid5678/COMP0138-FinalYearProject/README.md

 # Final Year Project

 This repository contains the source code for my final year project.
+The different aspects of the code is split into different notebooks, which are explained later in this README file.
 To run the code, you need to clone the full repository.

 # Installing libraries